 2. Mark your calendar

 Most Twitter chats happen at the same time each week.
-If you find a particular chat that you love, be sure to mark your calendar to remind yourself!
+If you find a particular chat that you love, be sure to mark your calendar to remind yourself.
 It can be easy to let the day slip away and miss your favorite Twitter chat if it’s not top of mind.

 In most cases, the host will tweet an icebreaker questions about five minutes before the Twitter chat starts.
 Be sure to show up early and introduce yourself to others in the chat.
 This will help you get to know your fellow chatters and feel more comfortable before the chat begins.
 You’ll also get a rundown of what the topic for that week will be.

-4. Follow the format
+4. Follow the format and rules

 The Twitter chat begins once the host tweets out the first question.
 Once you see the question, formulate your answer.
 To respond to a Twitter chat, click the bubble icon on the tweet featuring the question, then add your response.